+In 2021, there we no transfers into and out of Level 1 to 3 of fair value measurements.
 In 2020, there were transfers between Level 1 to Level 2 category since the Bank established that markets are no longer active and therefore quoted prices no longer provide reliable pricing information.
 Conversely, there we no transfers into and out of Level 3 fair value measurements.
-In 2019, there were no transfers between Level 1 to Level 2 category and no transfers into and out of Level 3 fair value measurements.